mimoo/FirefoxTimeTracker/README.md

 # To Do List

+* better icon
+* display quick view of logs when hovering the icon
+* remove subdomain in get_host function

 ## Track time correctly

 * detect when firefox is closing and log before it closes
 * do we really need to save every 5 seconds? -> maybe we should stop this and only save when we switch tab.

-## Extract real domain

-* remove subdomain in get_host function

 ## Graphs

 * make beautiful graphs
-* the graph page shouldn't be logged..
 .
 ## Storage

 * save info online? on user's disk?
 * remove old logs when quota is reached! (reduceLogs not coded)
+* when a new day is created, reduce the list of the previous day (so we should keep a track of what was the "previous day")

 ## Correct javascript?